Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - 4️⃣ Classify only by telling if there is something or not on the image
 - 4️⃣ Classify only by using 2 probabilities (seep or spill) --> if vector output (0,0) --> other
 - 3️⃣ Add a legend to the rgb overlay
-- 2️⃣ ⏲️ Exclude all patches with a margin (select the margin value (uniq, float) and if more than x pixel with this value --> exclude)
 - 6️⃣ Rotation augmentation
 - 3️⃣ Simplify the analysis backend code with pandas